ryusei-hayashi/test-repo/README.md

 The system computes the center q of the scene of output music.

 #### Output Music
-The system moves the coordinate z in the direction of the vector q - p and retrieves music close to the moved coordinate z.
+The system moves the coordinate z in the vector q - p direction and retrieves music close to the moved coordinate z.

 ## Package
 * [ffmpeg](https://ffmpeg.org/)